riceissa/issarice.com/wiki/emacs.md

 reasoned that there ought to be someone who automated this in a plain text environment.

+I almost always use the graphical version of Emacs rather than the terminal version.
+This is because the terminal version is limited in multiple respects (Emacs relies on a lot of chording that doesn't come through on a terminal emulator, the terminal version doesn't allow mouse interaction, the terminal version makes access to the menu -- which I like for modes I am not familiar with -- cumbersome).
+Note that this situation is the opposite of that in Vim: in Vim, the graphical version is rather limited because it cannot access a full terminal emulator (moreover, Vim doesn't rely on a lot of chording, allows mouse access even from the terminal, and so on, so the caveats of terminal Emacs do not apply ).

 I consider myself an Emacs novice.